helm/helm-www/versioned_docs/version-3/topics/charts.md

 ### Charts and Versioning

 Every chart must have a version number.
-A version must follow the [SemVer 2](https://semver.org/spec/v2.0.0.html) standard.
+A version should follow the [SemVer 2](https://semver.org/spec/v2.0.0.html) standard but it is not strictly enforced.
 Unlike Helm Classic, Helm v2 and later uses version numbers as release markers.
 Packages in repositories are identified by name plus version.